+Consideration of sustainability issues in company financing applications by applying sectoral policies.

+• Adapted financing solutions, enabling us to support our clients in the energy transition in particular.

+• In 2021, 90% of our partners were from Luxembourg or the Greater Region.

-- $\cdot \mbox{ Strengthen our efforts to raise awareness and to support our clients on sustainability issues through workshops dedicated to corporate social responsibility <math display="block">\cdot \mbox{ The efforts to raise awareness and to support our clients on sustainability issues through workshops dedicated to corporate social responsibility. \\$ - ${\boldsymbol{\cdot}}\ {\textbf{Provide dedicated support to social and solidarity economy actors}$ - · Prepare for future regulatory requirements in this area - 21.
-P&S.2.6 Offering financial products focused on financing the local economy and infrastructure
+Strengthen our efforts to raise awareness and to support our clients on sustainability issues through workshops dedicated to corporate social responsibility

+- · Provide dedicated support to social and solidarity economy actors - · Prepare for future regulatory requirements in this area

+21. P&S.2.6 Offering financial products focused on financing the local economy and infrastructure